yuhrao/number-to-word/README.md

 ## Development environment

+### Default profiles

+You need to configure your repl to start with te profiles described in the list below:
+- kaocha

 If you use Emacs, it's highly recommended to create a `dir-locals.el` file with the given content below:

 ``` emacs-lisp